 Overview

-Families who seek care for a child with a complex neurologic condition find the experts they need with Mayo Clinic Pediatric Neurosurgery and the Children's Center on Mayo Clinic's campus in Rochester, Minnesota.
-These specialists provide innovative, compassionate and comprehensive care that is focused on the child and family.
+Families who seek care for a child with a complex neurologic condition find the experts they need with Mayo Clinic Pediatric Neurosurgery and the Children's Center located at Mayo Clinic in Rochester, Minnesota.
+These specialists provide innovative, compassionate and whole-person care that is focused on the child and family.

-The pediatric neurosurgery team has extensive experience caring for children who have serious conditions of the nervous system for which surgery is the best treatment option.
-This team has access to the most advanced technologies and techniques, including minimally invasive surgery with endoscopy, fetal surgery, intraoperative MRI and a type of laser that uses heat to kill tumors (laser interstitial thermal therapy).
-Sometimes, the best treatment option is not surgical, and the team members will explain why and make the best recommendation for alternative therapy.
+The pediatric neurosurgery team are experts in caring for children who have complex and serious conditions of the nervous system for which surgery is the best treatment option.
+This team has access to the most advanced technologies and methods.
+These include a type of surgery using small cuts (minimally invasive surgery with endoscopy), fetal surgery, MRI during surgery (intraoperative MRI) and a type of laser that uses heat to kill tumors (laser interstitial thermal therapy).
+Some children may be helped by an approach that doesn't use surgery.
+If that's true for your child, your healthcare team talks with you about why and what other treatment options you have.

 Team-based care for the whole child

-Your child benefits from the multidisciplinary practice model used by Mayo Clinic Neurosurgery and Pediatric Neurosurgery.
-Your neurosurgeon consults with other specialists to provide exactly the care your child needs.
-The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, pediatric rehabilitation, orthopedic surgery, and clinical genomics.
+Your child benefits from Mayo Clinic's team approach to care.
+Your neurosurgeon consults with doctors in other fields of medicine to provide exactly the care your child needs.
+The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, physical medicine and rehabilitation, orthopedic surgery, or clinical genomics.
 Your care team works with you to develop a care plan based on your child's needs.
 This is what makes care at Mayo Clinic different: coordinated care and genuine collaboration.

-Your child's team might also include nurse practitioners, physical and occupational therapists, speech-language pathologists, patient educators, and child-life specialists.
+Your child's team also may include nurse practitioners, physical and occupational therapists, speech-language pathologists, patient educators, and child-life specialists.

-Our pediatric neurosurgery team coordinates closely with other pediatric specialists to provide comprehensive services in the most efficient and effective way possible through a range of multidisciplinary clinics and specialty groups for children with complex neurologic conditions, including:
+Our pediatric neurosurgery team works closely with other pediatric specialists to provide whole-person care in an efficient and effective way.
+They are organized to help children with complex and serious neurologic conditions through multidisciplinary clinics and specialty groups.
+These include:

 Latest treatments and technology

-Mayo Clinic has long been a destination for parents seeking answers for their children's serious and challenging neurologic conditions.
+Mayo Clinic has long been a destination for parents seeking answers for their children's complex and serious conditions of the nervous system.
 The clinic's leading-edge technology and treatments for children with complex conditions include:

-• Intraoperative magnetic resonance imaging (iMRI).
-With this procedure, your surgical team uses real-time MRI images of the brain during surgery for brain tumors, epilepsy and movement disorders.
-This allows maximal removal of tumor or epilepsy circuits in a real-time setting.
+• MRI during surgery.
+With this procedure, your surgical team uses real-time MRI of the brain during surgery for brain tumors, epilepsy and movement disorders.
+This method is called intraoperative magnetic resonance imaging, also called iMRI.
+It allows your surgeon to remove the exact right amount of tumor or epilepsy circuits in a real-time setting.

 • Heat to destroy diseased cells.
-With the technique laser interstitial thermal therapy (LITT), your surgeon is able to treat epilepsy and some brain tumors by making burns through pen-tip size holes in the scalp and skull rather than by performing an open brain surgery.
+With a technique laser interstitial thermal therapy, also called LITT, your surgeon is able to treat epilepsy and some brain tumors by making burns through pen-tip size holes in the scalp and skull rather than by performing an open brain surgery.

 • Fetal surgery for spina bifida.
-Pregnant mothers with the diagnosis of fetal myelomeningocele can undergo prenatal surgery to repair the defect, which has been shown to reduce the rate of shunt insertion for hydrocephalus and benefit leg function.
+Pregnant mothers with the diagnosis of fetal myelomeningocele can undergo prenatal surgery to repair the defect.
+This has been shown to reduce the rate of shunt insertion for hydrocephalus and help with the baby's leg function.

 • 3D anatomic modeling laboratories.
 Pediatric radiologists create 3D models of complex anatomy from CT scans and MRI scans in order to help surgeons plan their approach.